study-ORCATech-cloud/cicd-labs/Jenkins/README.md

 1. Fork the main `cicd-labs` repository.
 2. Create a branch for your changes/additions.
 3. Follow the lab naming pattern (`LABxx-Descriptive-Name`).
-4. Ensure your lab includes a clear `README.md`, any necessary supporting files, and a `solutions.md`.
+4. Ensure your lab includes a clear `README.md`, detailed `LAB.md` instructions, and complete working configurations.
 5. Open a Pull Request back to the original repository with a clear description of your contribution.

 ---